wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/power-bi-embedded-content/includes/reports.md

 > [!NOTE]
 > The Power BI embedded analytics playground is a website that helps you learn, explore, and try out Power BI embedded analytics.
 It includes a developer sandbox for hands-on experiences that use the client APIs with sample Power BI content or your own content.
 Code snippets and showcases are available for you to explore, too.
+>

-For more information, see [What is the Power BI embedded analytics playground?](/power-bi/developer/embedded/power-bi-playground/?azure-portal=true)
+>For more information, see [What is the Power BI embedded analytics playground?](/power-bi/developer/embedded/power-bi-playground/?azure-portal=true)

 In the left pane, select **Explore our APIs**.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the the left pane with the Explore our APIs option highlighted.](../media/left-pane-option.png)

-In the right side of the content pane, notice the **Sample** dropdown list and the adjacent **Embedded mode** dropdown list.
+In the content pane, notice the **Sample** dropdown list and the adjacent **Embedded mode** dropdown list.
 By default, both dropdown lists are set to display a Power BI report in view mode.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of two dropdown lists set to display a Power BI report in view mode.](../media/report-view-mode.png)